-As said earlier, the market is being harder to handle : managing the competition while being all the time present for the consumer is a big challenge for companies and if they do not follow the right pace, they might lose market share and also lose the most important : customers.
+As said earlier, the market is being harder to handle: managing the competition and have care for the consumer is a big challenge for companies.
+If they do not follow the right pace, they might lose market share and also lose customers.

 But to fill this gap, AI companies are providing their services to make this problem solved and even profitable.
-Indeed, they help them by selling their products through omni channels to reach the maximum of potential leads or loyal clients.
+Indeed, they help them by selling their products through omni-channels to reach the maximum potential of leads/loyal clients.
 They use a customer service with artificial intelligence, making them available through mobile and desktop.

 And to make it even worth it, they make this strategy more efficient.
 These AI companies go through different stages :

 a- Understanding first the customer needs,

 e – Last but not least, interacting with the visitor at the right moment.

 E-commerce is shifting into a whole new era, going from transactional interaction to conversational one and making this digital world moving and proposing new ways of behaviors and habits.

 If there is one main word to remember, we think that conversational commerce is “convenience”.
 At Marketeer, we believe in your business.
 We can help you sell more by making it really work, developing a strategic consulting and business intelligence.
 Therefore we could be a reseller for your company through Facebook Messenger and WhatsApp.
 If you are interested by this opportunity, you can visit our website or find us through our social media pages.